mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

 This can be made simpler using the [createSubscriber](https://svelte.dev/docs/svelte/svelte-reactivity#createSubscriber) function from Svelte.

-You only have to listen for the `storage` event on the `window` and run `update` when it changes to notify subscribers, so you don't even need to use state:
+Instead of using state, you only have to listen for the `storage` event on the `window` and run `update` when it changes to notify subscribers:

 ```ts:counter.svelte.ts {5,8-14,17-21,23-25}
 import { createSubscriber } from 'svelte/reactivity'